 Some of the individuals who have never traveled outside their country of origin probably have very little knowledge about the importance of Embassies.
 They don’t care much about the role embassies play in international matters.
-Having been born and raised in Ghana, and currently living in the United States of America, I know a thing or two about embassies.
+Having been born and raised in Ghana, and currently living in the United States of America, I know a bit about the functions of embassies.

 When considering relocating to another country, one can’t just up and move there without encountering an embassy.
 Every country has requirements for immigration from other countries.
 In order for me to gain access to the US, I had to go the US Embassy in Ghana, present the required documentation (quite extensive) for processing, and then be interviewed.
 On approval, I was issued a visa, permitting me to enter the US.
 That embassy was representing the government of the United States: protecting its interests, enforcing its laws even outside its shores, and making sure it is seen in the best possible light.